Ilir Meta: 2009–2016: Deputy Prime Minister

-Presidency
+2017–2022: Presidency

 On 28 April 2017, Meta was elected President of the Republic of Albania at the fourth ballot with 87 votes out of 140.
 He took office on 24 July 2017.
 In the ceremony, he was accompanied solely by his children, as his wife Monika Kryemadhi refused the title of First Lady because of her political engagement as leader of the party her husband founded, with their daughter, Era Meta, serving as the de facto First Lady.

 On 26 November 2019, an earthquake struck the Durrës region of Albania, killing 51 people, injuring 3,000 others, and damaging 11,000 buildings.
 In January 2020, Meta met with Israel Defense Forces soldiers in Israel, and thanked them for their assistance in earthquake relief efforts, awarding the Albanian Golden Medal of the Eagle to the soldiers' unit.

 As was the case with his predecessor, during his term of office his main focus has been the European integration process of Albania and global challenges affecting Albania.
 Meta has underscored the willingness of Albanians to strengthen its bilateral strategic partnerships with all partner countries in the areas of security and NATO.